vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user.md

 `useUser` composable can be used to:

 - manage user authentication
-- manage authentication data like email address, login or password.
+- manage authentication data like email address, login, or password.

 If you want to fetch/save other user data you should use the following composables:
 - [`useUserBilling`](./use-user-billing.md)